Ophthalmology Residency Program

 - Demonstrate an awareness and responsiveness to the context of the overall health care system and be able to call on system resources to provide care that is of optimal value

-The facility also allows for the expansion to two VA resident teams, which increases the number of patients that can be seen every day.
+The facilities have allowed for the expansion to three VA resident teams, which increases the number of patients seen every day, in addition to surgical volume for residents.